Things to remember

 - Leaf and yard waste should not be mixed with any other type of waste

-Leaf and yard waste may not be placed on the street, sidewalk, boulevard or in parks in accordance with the City's Parks and Facilities By-law No. 2004-276.
+Leaf and yard waste may not be disposed of on the street, sidewalk, boulevard or in parks in accordance with the City's Parks and Facilities By-law No. 2004-276.
 Anyone charged with this offence may be subject to a fine.

 Avoid pick-up problems